jessicaccp/calculator/README.md

 # calculator

-An online simple calculator made with React.
+A simple web calculator made with React.